 The organizers of 68 Hours of Hunger give all of us a few ways to support these children.

 - You can donate directly to them and they will distribute the funds to groups that are already serving communities of children.
 Some communities have more children they serve than others and they need money to keep filling bags/backpacks to send the kids home with each week.

 - You can start your own drop off site and pick a local school to help weekly.
 68 Hours of Hunger provides excellent plans for how to start your own drop off site and help children right in your backyard that are invisible to most of us.
 The plans clearly outline how to prepare a backpack for a child with two breakfasts, lunches and dinners for between $5-$10 each weekend.

 We are a small family farm.
 What is the connection of breeding/hatching chickens and an organization like this?
 The answer is our children.
 In a world with so little we can control the one thing we feel we can help and put positive energy towards is food.

 We know the power of nutrition and how it can sway the attention span, behavior and health of young children.
 Feeding children who are silently struggling over the weekends will have a lasting effect on how they perform in school.
 Education will help guide them toward a path away from poverty.
 Level blood sugar from having regular meals will lead to good behavior, keeping children out of detention and away from the stigma of “being bad”.
 No child should be punished for being hungry, so many issues can be stopped in their tracks with simple nutritional needs met.

 Will you become an alchemist with us?
-Will you help transform your local community or national community into a place where young children are fed?
+Will you help transform your local or national community into a place where young children are fed?
 We hope so!